6 of New York City's best winter rooftops

 The art deco Beekman tower, built in the 1920s, is one of the New York City skyline's architectural stunners.
 Nestled between Sutton Place and The United Nations on Manhattan's east side, locals and visitors delight in the clubby feel of the iconic building's 26th floor rooftop bar, Ophelia.

-This winter, Ophelia has morphed into a living snow globe, alight with starts and sparklers all in white.
+This winter, Ophelia has morphed into a living snow globe, alight with stars and sparklers all in white.
 Enjoy expertly crafted cocktails while taking in the sweeping views of the East River and Midtown, a singular spot to enjoy the delights of the winter season.

 And if the holiday crowds are too intimidating, consider a post-holiday gathering at Ophelia.
 As Dixon notes: "Travelers who choose the months of January and February to explore New York City are rewarded with a more intimate, tranquil experience."
 Dixon cites cheaper hotel rates too, sweetening the deal further.